 Summary

-On 21 April 2020, we affirmed Aareal Bank AG's (Aareal Bank) A3/P2 deposit and issuer ratings and changed the outlook on the long-term ratings to negative from stable.
-We also affirmed the bank's A3/P-2 Counterparty Risk Ratings (CRRs), as well as its baa3 Baseline Credit Assessment (BCA) and Adjusted BCA.
+We assign A3 deposit and issuer ratings with a negative outlook to Aareal Bank AG.
+We further assign A3/P-2 Counterparty Risk Ratings (CRRs), as well as baa3 Baseline Credit Assessment (BCA) and Adjusted BCA to the bank.